nimble-platform/dcf_service/dcf_service_producer/README.md

 <a name="getting-started"></a>
 ## Getting Started
-This example code wants to help end users to write messages over Ibm Kafka in Nimble.
+This example code wants to help end users to write messages also over Ibm Kafka in Nimble.

 ### - start
 clone the project in https://github.com/nimble-platform/dcf_service

+if kafka works in SSL set environment variable dcfs_ssl_login=login dcfs_ssl_password=changeit (usually by using APIKEY)

 - customize your properties files
 Dcfs